Pau1code/SetXorDyn/README.md

 ```bash
 pip install -r requirements.txt
 ```
-And the necessary environment for CL and LL, due to the size issues, you can obtain it from
+And the necessary environment for CL and LL, you can obtain it from

 ```url
 https://github.com/world-federation-of-advertisers/cardinality_estimation_evaluation_framework.git